j-griffith/packer-k3s/README.md

 We're not setting up extra ip's for kube api access, this assumes a local cluster, but we can use cloud-init to modify this if needed.

+# Requirements

+Tested with:
+Packer version 1.5.5
+Linux
+  - to vSphere 6.x
+  - vmWare Workstation for Linux
+MacOS
+  - to vSphere 6.x
+  - vmWare Fusion

 ## Build an image

 Use make, and select your build platform: